Comment on page

 This document is targeted specifically at Oracle database administrators about to deploy migration-center in corporate environments where databases need to adhere to strict internal guidelines and policies, and where the default database installation procedure used by migration-center may need to be reviewed first, or possibly adapted to meet specific requirements before deploying the solution.

 The migration-center database stores all information generated during a migration project.
 This includes job configurations, object metadata, transformation rules, status and history information, etc.

-Oracle RDBMS version: 11g R2 - 19c Architecture: both 32bit or 64bit are supported Edition: Developer or Enterprise Edition Oracle Express Edition (Oracle XE) is not supported in production use due to its limitations!
+- Oracle RDBMS version: 11g R2 - 19c Architecture: both 32bit or 64bit are supported Edition: Standard Edition One, Standard Edition, Enterprise Edition Oracle Express Edition (Oracle XE) is also supported but not recommended in production because of its limitations!

 The migration-center database schema can be deployed on any Oracle database instance meeting the requirements and setting described in the migration-center Installation Guide

 - The schema is named

 FMEMC.
 The schema name is fixed cannot be changed; as a consequence it is also not possible to have more than one schema installed on the same database instance.

 - The schema is home to all database objects created and used by migration-center, such as tables, stored procedures, Java code, etc. As part of the schema the user